Isabel Florence Hapgood

-Isabel Florence Hapgood (November 21, 1851 – June 26, 1928) was an American ecumenist, writer and translator, especially of Russian and French texts.
+Isabel Florence Hapgood (November 21, 1850 – June 26, 1928) was an American ecumenist, writer, and translator, especially of Russian and French texts.

 Early life

 Hapgood was born in Boston, to Asa Hapgood and Lydia Anna Bronson Crossley, with her twin brother Asa.
 Their parents later had another son, William Frank Hapgood (who became a patent lawyer).
 Asa Hapgood was an inventor, and his family of English and Scottish descent had lived near Worcester, Massachusetts since the 17th century.
 Her mother's father had emigrated from England and owned a farm in Mason County, Kentucky.

 Career

-Hapgood became a major translator of French and Russian literature, as well as a key figure in the dialogue between Western Christianity and Orthodoxy.
+Hapgood became a major translator of French and Russian literature, as well as a key figure in the dialogue between Western Christianity and Eastern Orthodoxy.
 She helped Harvard professor Francis James Child with his Book of Ballads which began publication in 1882.
-In 1885 Hapgood published her own Epic Songs of Russia, for which Child supplied a preface, and which received several good reviews.
+In 1885, Hapgood published her own Epic Songs of Russia, for which Child supplied a preface, and which received several good reviews.
 The next year Hapgood published translations of Leo Tolstoy’s Childhood, Boyhood, Youth and Nikolay Gogol’s Taras Bulba and Dead Souls.
-In 1887 her translations of the major works of Victor Hugo began publication, introducing that major French author to American audiences.
+In 1887, her translations of the major works of Victor Hugo began publication, introducing that major French author to American audiences.

 Hapgood dreamed of traveling to Russia, and so engaged a Russian lady to help her attain fluency in the spoken language.
 Between 1887 and 1889, she and her widowed mother traveled through Russia.
 While there, Hapgood met several significant Russian literary and clerical figures.
 After that trip, Hapgood began traveling about annually to Russia.
 On that long first trip, Hapgood spent several weeks with the famous Russian novelist Leo Tolstoy on his country estate, and continued publishing translations of his works.
 In 1891, The Atlantic magazine published a lengthy article by Hapgood detailing her observations of Tolstoy as a man trying to live his ideal life.

 For 22 years, Hapgood wrote for the New York Evening Post and The Nation, as a journalist, foreign correspondent and editorial writer.
-In 1893 Hapgood reviewed a book by Kate Marsden which described her journey across Russia to find a cure for leprosy.
+In 1893, Hapgood reviewed a book by Kate Marsden which described her journey across Russia to find a cure for leprosy.
 She picked the book to pieces and cast Marsden as "an adventuress" who was only trying to help "her lepers".
 The Royal Geographical Society lauded Marsden, but Hapgood discounted her efforts.
 Hapgood wrote to everyone from Queen Victoria down warning them about Kate Marsden.
 One scholar later speculated that Hapgood was jealous of Marsden writing about "her" country or because of homophobic rumours about Marsden.